 - Sleeping During Days 1-4: sleep on your back with a pillow behind your head and a travel pillow round your neck

-- Sleeping During Days 5-10: you can sleep on your side.
+- Sleeping During Days 5-10: You can sleep on your side.
 Please don’t sleep and place pressure directly on the area that has been operated on

 When can I sleep normally after an FUT hair transplant?